sliserxp/VaultForge/README.md

 *disclaimer* i have no idea what im doing.

+Note: mcp-server will be added to serve repo files as on-demand context to a local LLM (avoids uploading the whole repo).
+See mcp-server/README.md for setup.
 (you'll need your own openai api keys)

 however welcome to vault forge project that im making to use obsidian for my main d&d platform